reymon359/collman/README.md

 name: 'Watermelon'
 ---
 I like this watermelon picture

 ![watermelon](./assets/watermelon.png)
 ```

 And finally you can add **Classifications** to your items.
 A **Classification** is an agnostic way to group items according to the values you give to it.
-You just have to add an array of values in the frontmatter of the item.
+You just have to add an array of values in the front matter of the item.
 Here I am adding two classifications to my orange item `index.md`: `Color` and `Size` and adding them some values.

 ```md
 ---